Voltage Divider Calculator

 Photoresistor as voltage divider

-The light dependent resistors are also known as photo resistors.
-The internal resistance of the electronic component will changes when any light falling on it.
-So this is a self resistance adjustable resistor, if you are connecting a resistor with LDR in series the common end of LDR and resistor connection is Taking out, This is act as a voltage divider in the circuit.
+Light-dependent resistors are also known as photoresistors.
+The internal resistance of the electronic component will change when any light falls on it.
+So this is a self-adjusting resistor; if you connect a resistor in series with an LDR, the common junction of the LDR and the resistor is taken out.
+This acts as a voltage divider in the circuit.

 3. Rheostat